kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - I'm still not clear about what to do about getting my devices analyzed for the police.
 - We will make a decision on [21st March](#cyber-expert) about who to go with.

-??? note "Chat with Jorge 19th March"
+??? note "WhatsApp with Jorge 19th March"
     [19/03/2024, 02:51:06] Niramisa Weiss: Is 22nd ok Jorge?</br>
     [19/03/2024, 02:51:14] Niramisa Weiss: In the morning</br>
     [19/03/2024, 03:14:24] Jorge Esclapez Deckcard23: Hi.
 Sorry but the people in the lab is on hollyday.
 I confirma you the wednesday at morning.
 My apologies.
 See you.</br>